Hbartoszewicz/auto-bootcamp-setup/git-hometask/hometask.md

 ## What needs to be done
  – on the previous lecture you have cloned a repository to check your setup: auto-bootcamp-setup
+ – pull most recent changes to update your project
  – create a branch in this repository
   	– name branch with your name and surname (e.g. andrejs-zelezovs)
 – create a folder inside `git-hometask` folder